Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_02.md

 * The `*ngFor="#party of parties"` attribute in the `li` tag is an Angular repeater directive.
 The repeater tells Angular to create a `li` element for each party in the list using the `li` tag as the template.
 * The expressions wrapped in the double curly braces ( `{{dstache}}party.name}}` and `{{dstache}}party.description}}` ) will be replaced by the value of the expressions.

-To get this to work, we'll have to import NgFor and tell Angular 2 we are using it in the template.

-{{> DiffBox tutorialName="meteor-angular2-socially" step="2.2"}}

-Just to be clear, make sure you:

-- added `NgFor` to the `import` statement.
-- added `NgFor` as a directive in the view

-Why so much work setting up a new dependency?
-Angular 2 is trying to avoid namespace collisions, so dependencies are always imported and specified.

 # Component as a Controller

 One convenient way to think of a component's role in Angular2 is as the role played by `ngController` in Angular 1.x.